 - Oil or grease.
 Despite the blades, disposals lack internal scrubbing mechanisms, without which oils can leave their mark over time.
 This can eventually cause blade decay.
 Greases quickly harden once removed from heat, which can cause hard-to-remove clogs inside drain pipes.

 - Fibrous fruits and vegetables.
-Large produce chunks shouldn't be rinsed down a disposal anyway, but fibrous fruits and veggies can wrap around the blades.
-Examples of foods in this category include carrots, asparagus, potatoes, lettuce, corn, onions and celery.
+Large produce chunks shouldn't be rinsed down disposal anyway, but fibrous fruits and veggies can wrap around the blades.
+Examples of foods in this category include carrots, asparagus, potatoes, lettuce, corn, onions, and celery.

-- Egg shells.
-The parts of food items that are inappropriate for chewing or human body consumption are generally wrong for garbage disposals as well.
+- Eggshells.
+The parts of food items that are inappropriate for chewing or human body consumption are generally wrong for garbage disposal as well.

 How to Keep Faucet and Drain Pipes in Good Shape